 I am a historian of political thought centrally concerned with questions of political legitimation and the relationship between legal and non-legal exercises of political power.
 In my dissertation, Laws Living and Armed: The Legal and Political Theory of Thomas Hobbes, I scrutinize the legal arguments of Thomas Hobbes and how they bear on longstanding questions in political theory.
 I work primarily through conceptual and textual analysis partnered with rigorous historical contextualization.
 My dissertation focuses on Thomas Hobbes and the early modern period; other research interests of mine include Greek political thought, contemporary philosophy of law and punishment, and the relationship between liberal and colonial theory in the modern period.

-My dissertation, Laws Living and Armed, corrects a longstanding misreading Hobbes’s theory of law and its relationship to his political theory.
+My first book project, Laws Living and Armed, based on my dissertation, corrects a longstanding misreading Hobbes’s theory of law and its relationship to his political theory.
 In addition to offering the first comprehensive account of a Hobbesian theory of positive law, my dissertation demonstrates that Hobbes’s arguments about law make at least three significant and previously overlooked contributions to political theory.
 First,I show that Hobbes’s theory of law is not one of unilateral command, but rather depends on (a) the relationship between ruler and ruled, (b) the system of administration through which the sovereign rules, and (c) the goals of the laws.
 Traditionally Hobbes is portrayed aspromoting a simplistic command theory of law that is a sort of crude precursor to legal positivism.
 Recent provocative scholarship has successfully highlighted many of the overlooked legal arguments Hobbes makes; however, these recent interpretations all portray Hobbes as a proponent of the rule of law constraining the sovereign.
 I show that Hobbes held that positive law is dependent, not just on having been commanded, but on many other factors such as the system of law in place and the legal understanding of those subject to law.
 However, this more complex understanding of the requirements of law serves, not to weaken sovereign power, but rather to bolster Hobbes’s theory of unified political authority over and above the law.

 Second, I show that Hobbesian political power is legalistic.
 Hobbesian political power is almost universally portrayed as being arbitrary and frequently understood in terms of physical force or the fear thereof.
 The famous frontispiece of Leviathan, the sovereign larger than life who wields a sword over and above the land, seems to embody this arbitrary power.
 However, as I show, Hobbes was committed to a theory of the state that was legal and procedural.
 While thoroughly legal, it is not exclusively so; the Hobbesian sovereign is absolute in that legitimate sovereign action necessarily extends beyond law.
 Yet, the sovereign will is generally executed through law and, as such, sovereignty for Hobbes depends upon how the officers of sovereignty interpret and apply the law.
 This throws into question the distinction between the right of sovereignty and the exercise of sovereignty that has been made popular recently in political thought.